Contact us

 How to apply:

-• The October 23, 2024 AEBR Cross Border School is focusing on three broad topics related to ‘Building Cross Border Resilience’ which is the core topic of the AEBR conference held in Trysil on October 24-25, 2024.
+• The AEBR Cross Border School on 23 October 2024 will focus on three broad topics related to ‘Building Cross Border Resilience, which is the core topic of the AEBR conference held in Trysil on 24-25 October 2024.

 Specifically, the Cross–Border School will focus on: